Are you insured?

 Can I order any at a later date?

 After you have placed your order you can order extras at any time.
-Your gallery will stay up for at least a year and I keep all your photographs for as long as the gallery remains active.
+After your in-person viewing and order session and online gallery will be activated for your family and friends to view and order should they wish.
+Your gallery will stay up for 6 months and I keep all your photographs for as long as the gallery remains active.
 Once the gallery is removed from my site, I delete all your photo’s from my computer too.